Irfanhlm/Irfanhlm/README.md

 ![](https://komarev.com/ghpvc/?username=Irfanhlm)

-<br><br><br><br><br>
+<br><br>
 <details>
   <summary><b>✨&nbsp;&nbsp;About&nbsp;Me</b></summary>
   <br/>

-Hello, my name is Irfan Halim Hidayat.
+Hello, my name is <b>Irfan Halim Hidayat</b>.
 Interested in technology specifically <b>Software Development</b>.
 I have 2 years experience as a Fullstack Developer.<br> I recently graduated from the DigitalSkola for QA Engineer.
 I learned a lot about Automation Testing, Manual Testing, Tools & Framework for Testing and many things at DigitalSkola.<br> I am incredibly excited to start my new role as a <b>Quality Assurance</b> professional, and I’ve felt so drawn to dive deeper into the world of <b>Software Development</b>.
 Every line of code, every test, and every process I go through is opening my eyes to the importance of quality in every app we use daily.

 </details>